What is a Health & Wellness Coach vs. a Human Performance Coach?

 - Purpose & Contribution – When people have a clear purpose, they’re able to show up fully.

-When we entered the market, a big part of our mission was to help people evolve from what they were doing (wellness programs that focused on mitigating risk of health conditions) to evolve to what their people needed (Human Performance that allowed people to feel more connected to themselves, the people around them, and their ability to achieve great things).
+When we entered the market, a big part of our mission was to help people evolve from what needed do to improve their health to what they were motivated to do to reach their goals, in all apsects of life.
 The latter leads to sustainable change and performance.

-The leaders of that evolution are our Human Performance coaches.
+The catalyst of that evolution are our Human Performance coaches.

 What is a Human Performance Coach?